smonff/smonff.github.com/source/_posts/2013-12-22-getting-thing-done-for-developpers-working-in-low-bandswitch-areas.markdown

 My life has been changed the day I discovered [Tmux](https://en.wikipedia.org/wiki/Tmux).
 I believe the use of Tmux + Mosh will makes your life easier if you telecommute in uncommon places, have to switch between connections easily or simply hibernate your computer without experiment some *broken pipe* horrors.

 #### Tor
-I don't know how the Web could be controlled in Lao PDR.
+I don't know how the Web's informations could be controlled in Lao PDR.
 I've encountered some problems to access different technical websites :

 * I have been forced to switch from French Ubuntu repositories to Malaysian one,
 * http://mosh.mit.edu and http://octopress.org weren't available,